SuborbitalPigeon/chapter_image/text/image.md

 <!-- It is common in photography to convert between portrait and landscape orientation of photographs^[Also for the far too often required conversion of vertically phone-captured videos to landscape for display on non-phone devices], this requires a positive or negative rotation of 90°. -->

-It should be noted that this matrix refers to a rotation where the pivot point is the origin point of the image (top-left).
+It should be noted that this matrix refers to a rotation where the pivot point is the origin point of the image (top left).
 In order to use another pivot point, a translation procedure must also be performed.

 ### Shear